Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Results

 \subsection{Comparative Analysis by Dimension}

-Table~\ref{tab:papers_focus} presents the 17 selected papers, categorized according to the dimensions defined in Section~\ref{sec:methods:dims}.
-Most studies were performed with sample sizes in the 20--40 range, typically divided into control and one or more test groups, with some notable exceptions.
-At the lower end of the scale, the two rehabilitation studies analyzed~\cite{hocine2015adaptation,pirovano2016intelligent} involved only seven participants, possibly due to challenges in recruiting individuals with the required underlying conditions.
-At the other end, the work of Sifa et al.~\cite{sifa2020matrix} involved more than 25$\,$000 participants, a number only possible given the commercial, online, and free-to-play nature of the selected game.
+Table~\ref{tab:papers_focus} presents the 23 selected studies according to the dimensions defined in Section~\ref{sec:methods:dims}.
+Most studies used small-to-moderate samples, commonly in the 20--40 participant range, with notable exceptions.
+Several applied or rehabilitation-oriented studies involved very small samples, reflecting recruitment and intervention constraints in these contexts~\cite{hocine2015adaptation,pirovano2016intelligent,loizou2025framework,shang2025general}.
+At the other end of the scale, Sifa et al.~\cite{sifa2020matrix} analyzed more than 25$\,$000 participants in a commercial online game setting.